UnnitMetaliya/medeloop-historical-changes/README.md

 - I have allowed my Atlas MongoDB to be accessed from anywhere.
 So, you will be populated with remote data from my database.
 - I have already created a product collection in database.
 - You can update any product and see the logs.
-- It will show its last value and current value its update with.
+- It will show its last value and current value its updated with.
 - It will also have user details.